Bandelero/PyBank-PyPoll/README.md

 # PyPoll

-In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.
+In this challenge, I was tasked with helping a small, rural town modernize its vote counting process.

 # Summary